-6.10 Completion Timings; Assessments will as far as possible, be completed at the same time within a subject.
-Learners that are absent during the time of classroom based assessments will be provided with another opportunity to complete the assessment, but will be provided with a different assessment in a similar format following the relevant guidance.

-6.11 Improving completed assessment & Feedback to pupil: The results of all assessments will be recorded by the class teacher and kept confidential and secure.
+- 6.11 Improving completed assessment & Feedback to pupil:The results of all assessments will be recorded by the class teacher and kept confidential and secure.
 Learners will not have the opportunity to improve their work.
 If appropriate and a requirement of the course e.g. NEA feedback can be given following WJEC guidance on an element of a piece of NEA work.
-No reference should be made to how improvements to a piece of work could potentially lift/improve an overall grade (or equivalent) Be aware of the vocabulary used when feeding back to learners at all times.

-6.12 Confidentiality: We must ensure that we adhere to the following statement at all times as we begin the centre determined grade process.
+No reference should be made to how improvements to a piece of work could potentially lift/improve an overall grade (or equivalent) Be aware of the vocabulary used when feeding back to learners at all times. - 6.12 Confidentiality: We must ensure that we adhere to the following statement at all times as we begin the centre determined grade process.
 We are strictly prohibited under any circumstances to share the individual overall centre determined grade or give an indication of that overall grade to learners, or their parents or carers, or any other individuals outside the centre.
 Information must remain confidential at all times whether in public or private.
-An initial centre determined grade will be shared with our learners at the point designated on the WJEC timeline through our school processes.

-6.13 Public Sector Equality Duty: In line with existing policies in relation to Public Examinations and Controlled Assessment, the centre will ensure that it is compliant with its Public Sector Equality Duty.

-6.14 Data protection: The centre will ensure that it is compliant with data protection and data processing regulations.

-6.15 Conflict of interest: Where a conflict of interest exists we will follow our standard school procedure.
+An initial centre determined grade will be shared with our learners at the point designated on the WJEC timeline through our school processes. - 6.13 Public Sector Equality Duty:In line with existing policies in relation to Public Examinations and Controlled Assessment, the centre will ensure that it is compliant with its Public Sector Equality Duty.
+Link to Equality impact assessment (completed 14.04) (See Appendix 14) - 6.14 Data protection: The centre will ensure that it is compliant with data protection and data processing regulations. - 6.15 Conflict of interest: Where a conflict of interest exists we will follow our standard school procedure.
 Link to school conflict of interest document.
 See Appendix 11.
+This has been updated by WJEC 20.04 Link to WJEC electronic conflict of interest form.